thechutrain/gulp-boilerplate-workflow/README.md

 # Gulp Boilerplate Workflow
-> a fun workflow for simple front-end web development projects
+> Fun front-end development with a GULP workflow

-Making it fun to development on the front-end!
+Making it fun to development on the front-end 😝 🎉

 Sass?
 ES6 syntax?
 Go for it!

+## Features
+* CSS - vendor prefixing, concatenating, and minifying
+* SCSS - pre-processing,
+* ES6 Javascript - transpiling, and bundling into browser-friendly JS
+* Easy live deployment to github pages, heroku etc.

+## Up & Running
+#### Development:
+Start local web server that reloads with every save you make.
+- `$ gulp watch`
+- edit the files in the `src/` directory

+#### Production:
+Build your production ready website in one command!
+- `$ gulp build`

 ## Getting Started